Richard Nunez (artist): Charitable work

 Through Nunez Art Director's inspiration, Nunez decided early on that his life's work would be supporting women and children.
 His goal with NINA Art is to use his talent to put him in a place with celebrities and athletes where they can work together to raise money for worthy causes and charities.

-Nunez estimates that through NINA Art, in excess of $350,000 has been raised from 2006-2013 for various causes.
+Nunez estimates that through NINA Art, in excess of $350,000 has been raised from 2006 to 2013 for various causes.
 One of Nunez's pieces sold for $21,000 at a fundraiser, the current highest amount for one of his pieces.

-Charities that have partnered with Nunez include Cystic Fibrosis Foundation, Cattle Barons Ball, American Diabetes Association, Arts for Andy, Top Hats (Humane Society), Children’s Advocacy Center of Denton County, Frisco Family Services, Friends of the Family, American Cancer Society, Frisco Chamber of Commerce Scholarship Fund, Tony Stewart Foundation, Boys and Girls Clubs of America, Children’s Speedway and Wednesday's Child.
+Charities that have partnered with Nunez include Cystic Fibrosis Foundation, Cattle Barons Ball, American Diabetes Association, Arts for Andy, Top Hats (Humane Society), Children's Advocacy Center of Denton County, Frisco Family Services, Friends of the Family, American Cancer Society, Frisco Chamber of Commerce Scholarship Fund, Tony Stewart Foundation, Boys and Girls Clubs of America, Children's Speedway and Wednesday's Child.

 Nunez often works with various local, national and international celebrities to raise money for either their personal charity or a third-party charity.
 These celebrities include Dan Aykroyd, James Belushi, Bill Cosby, Vince Gill, the Gipsy Kings, Buddy Guy, Tom Jones, B. B. King, Tony Orlando, Livingston Taylor (brother of singer James Taylor), Adam Sandler, Jeff Bridges, George H. W. Bush, George W. Bush, and Rod Stewart.

 Athletes Nunez has worked with include Tashard Choice, Tony Dorsett, Walt Garrison, Michael Irvin, Preston Pearson, Tony Romo, Deion Sanders, Roger Staubach, DeMarcus Ware, Randy White (American football) and Rayfield Wright, all of the Dallas Cowboys; the NFL's Quan Cosby; Jason Kidd, Dirk Nowitzki and Jason Terry of the Dallas Mavericks; Moses Malone and Spud Webb from the NBA; Nancy Lieberman of the WNBA; Olympians Michael Johnson (athlete) and Nastia Liukin; and NASCAR's Tony Stewart.

-Nunez’s personal favorite charities are Women Called Moses, Society of Women Who Love Shoes and Children’s Advocacy Center of Denton County.
+Nunez's personal favorite charities are Women Called Moses, Society of Women Who Love Shoes and Children's Advocacy Center of Denton County.
 When Nunez is not traveling he paints live, every week, at III Forks in Dallas.
 Nunez recently opened up Studio Nunez located in Dallas.
 More details to follow.